cockpit-project/cockpituous/sink/README.md

 name is looked up among all the named results of previous requests, and the remaining names are then used to walk into that result.

+To get a single ":" character, use "::".

 Here is an example:

   { "github":